wagood/laralist/README.md

 * Laravel [Pastable Model](https://github.com/elipZis/laravel-pastable-model) Enable your models to regularly cut/copy & paste their data into another table. <!-- eloquent, model -->

+* Laravel [Purity](https://github.com/abbasudo/laravel-purity) is an elegant and efficient filtering and sorting package for Laravel, designed to simplify complex data filtering and sorting logic for eloquent queries.
+By simply adding filter() to your Eloquent query, you can add the ability for frontend users to apply filters based on URL query string parameters like a breeze. <!-- eloquent, model, filtering, sorting -->

 * [SpellNumber](https://github.com/rmunate/SpellNumber) is a cool little package to convert words in Laravel easily using the PHP INTL extension to handle the conversions seamlessly.
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-8%2B-blue?style=flat-square)
 <!-- intl -->